Updating Git Project Structure

 Switched to a new branch 'updating-structure'

-Now that we are in our updating-structure branch we can start by checking out anything marked as deleted in which we would like to keep.
+Now that we are in our updating-structure branch, we can start by checking out anything marked as deleted that we want to keep.

 git status | grep deleted